 Newsletters go right to your readers’ inboxes–right along with important work emails, updates from friends, and “Chris put your order in the oven at 7:35 pm” alerts from Domino’s.
 When someone signs up for your mailing list, they’re inviting you into their life on purpose, and that’s a powerful thing.

-Newsletters and mailing lists are probably the most important marketing tools for authors, because they’re the only part of your author platform that you fully control.
-Social media isn’t yours!
+Newsletters and email lists are one of the most important marketing tools for authors because they’re the only part of your author platform that you fully control.
+Social media, while valuable, isn’t yours!

 You own the contact information you’ve collected for your mailing list.
 Social media follows don’t belong to you, and they can be taken away in a second.
 A mailing list subscriber means that someone gave you their name and email address, at the very least.
 They’re trusting you with that, which means they trust that method of communication and are ready to listen.